 The Pearson Room

-It’s easy to imagine kicking back with a whiskey sour at The Pearson Room, a welcoming bar and restaurant inspired by 1950s Hitchcockian styles.
-However we suggest saving that classic cocktail for another week, and take The Pearson Room up on their ‘sip and snack’ offer over London Cocktail Week, where for £12 you can enjoy two chipotle Bloody Mary’s and a mini charcuterie board.
+It’s easy to imagine kicking back with a whiskey sour at The Pearson Room, however we suggest saving that classic cocktail for another week, and take The Pearson Room up on their ‘sip and snack’ offer over London Cocktail Week, where for £12, you can enjoy two chipotle Bloody Mary’s and a mini charcuterie board.

 Address: The Pearson Room, 2nd Floor, Canary Wharf Group, 16-19 Canada Square, London, E14 5ER